-One step, then two—slowly at first, for we merely move rather ungracefully, as we gain balance on this terribly uneven ground.
+One step, then two—steadily at first, for we move rather ungracefully as we gain balance on this quite uneven ground.
 Yet it is not long before every twirl becomes fluid, our gowns whirling around us in the air—

-I close my eyes, and soon, before I realize it…everything slips away.
+I close my eyes and soon, before I realize…everything slips away.

-No longer are we in the forest, but a large empty ballroom.
+No longer are we in the forest, but rather a large, barren ballroom.
 The music is merely an apparition in our minds, with the quiet clacking of our steps and the warmth between us being all that exists.
 I gaze down, into his ruby eye, and smile softly—

 Slowly I open my eyes, the ballroom returning to its true form as a forest.
 The music appears to become louder again, more than just a fantasy.
 I gaze up into his eye, and smile softly—

 Has…everything truly changed so much?
 Or is it much the same as before?

 The lyre continues on.